JonathanPerkins/licw-challenge/README.md

 ## Log entry requirements

-In order to add the extra LICW Challenge data, it is necessary when logging a challenge QSO that the special text is added into the QSO note/comment field in your logging program.
+In order to add the extra LICW Challenge data, it is necessary when logging a challenge QSO that a special text field is added into the QSO note/comment field in your logging program.
+This can be added to any other notes you enter for this QSO and can be at any position in the note field.

 The format of this special text string is: